-If you’re looking into tours, be sure to research ecotourist activities.
-Ecotourism is a more responsible way to explore the place you’re visiting and is directed toward natural, exotic environments (usually endangered wild places) while also supporting conservation efforts in those environments.
-Ecotourism puts endangered wildlife and wild habitat protection at the forefront of the trip, making your adventure not only memorable but also safe for you, the animals and the natural habitats you’ll see.
+Ecotourism puts wildlife and wild habitat protection at the forefront of the trip, making your adventure not only memorable but also safe for you, the animals and the natural habitats you’ll see.

-Whether you’re hitting a pool, beach, lake or river, wear sunscreen.
-But make sure to check the ingredients on your sunscreen and opt for types with natural ingredients.
-Oxybenzone and octinoxate are usually found in chemical-based sunscreens and are extremely toxic to marine life, especially coral, because the chemicals cause them to bleach and die.
 We've already lost half of our coral reefs due to climate change, and the added stress of chemical contamination deepens the crisis.
 Making this small change can result in healthier oceans and aquatic life.

-No matter where you go, honeymoons are most famous for sex.
+No matter where you go, many honeymooners spend time hitting the sheets.
 Make sure the right contraceptive for you and your partner is at the top of both of your packing lists, so you don’t add to your family before you’re ready.
 Almost half of all pregnancies in the United States are unplanned, and the demands of our growing human population mean fewer resources and less space for already endangered wildlife.
-So, before your clothes hit the floor, think of the California condor!

 CENTER FOR BIOLOGICAL DIVERSITY